Ppapierski/vavr-demo/README.md

 ### API
 This section features the functionalities that ara available through the API class:
 - API.unchecked() for enhanced handling exceptions inside Streams
 - API.TODO() for easier handling of unimplemented code
-- API.TODO() for easier handling of unimplemented code
 - API.For() in all of its forms, that is based on Scala's for comprehension.
   It is used to easily merge all Vavr's Collections and Monadic containers(Future, Try, Option, Either,  etc.)